xaviermd/SqueezeVsAlex/README.md

-# SqueezeNet vs AlexNet: On the challenges of training condensed networks
+# SqueezeNet vs AlexNet: On the challenges of training condensed neural networks
 _Original title: “Size isn’t everything, it’s what you (can) do with it that counts”: a comparison of SqueezeNet and AlexNet_

 **analyses by:** Xavier Morin Duchesne